-Everything You Need to Know About the 20 Week Anatomy Scan
+Everything You Need to Know About the 20-Week Anatomy Scan

-What is the 20 Week Anatomy Scan?
+What is the 20-week Anatomy Scan?

-What Happens During the 20 Week Anatomy Scan?
+What Happens During the 20-Week Anatomy Scan?

-I went into my scan not quite knowing what to expect—some other pregnant friends and moms told me that it was strictly an over-the-stomach ultrasound, while others said they had a transvaginal ultrasound.
-Similarly, some said that the scan was quick and easy, while others remember being there for over an hour or more and even some having to come back on a different date because their baby was not cooperating.
+I went into my scan not quite knowing what to expect—some other pregnant friends and moms told me that it was strictly an over-the-stomach ultrasound, while others said they had a transvaginal ultrasound.2 Similarly, some said that the scan was quick and easy, while others remember being there for over an hour or more, and even some had to come back on a different date because their baby was not cooperating.
 For me, my scan was somewhere in the middle.
-The sonographer did a quick transvaginal ultrasound first to measure my cervix (we still want it to be nice and long and thick at this point!) and then the remainder of the appointment was a transabdominal ultrasound.3
+The sonographer did a quick transvaginal ultrasound first to measure my cervix (we still want it to be nice and long and thick at this point!).
+Then, the remainder of the appointment was a transabdominal ultrasound.3

 How Can I Prepare for the Scan?

 There isn’t much you have to do to prepare.
 I was advised to drink orange juice or other sugary drinks about 20 minutes before the appointment to get baby moving, but most doctors will tell you just to come as you are.
 Ensure you are hydrated and don’t empty your bladder until you arrive—some sonographers want your bladder to be full, while others don’t.
 Ensure you get this confirmation.
 Otherwise, you may have to chug water in the doctor’s office.
 You may also want to wear loose clothing and eat a balanced meal beforehand in case the appointment takes longer.